Best USB WiFi Adapters for PC and Laptop

 Having the newest wireless protocols doesn’t automatically make an adapter the best.

-Build quality, speed, range, antenna size, backward compatibility, and more all need to be considered.
+Build quality, speed, range, antenna size, driver support, backward compatibility, and more all need to be considered.

 Below we list the best WiFi USB adapters currently available along with reviews to see if one is a good pick for you.